Minimal Lagrangian connections on compact surfaces: Introduction

-Consequently, we call a minimal Lagrangian connection~\textit{area minimising} if the cubic differential $C$ vanishes identically.
-We conclude by showing that on a compact oriented surface $\Sigma$ with $\chi(\Sigma)<0$ there is a one-to-one correspondence between Lagrangian connections that are area minimising and pairs $([g],\beta)$ consisting of a conformal structure and a closed $1$-form.
-It also follows that on such a surface there is a one-to-one correspondence between minimal Lagrangian connections on $\Sigma$ (that are not area minimising) and pairs $([g],C)$ consisting of a conformal structure and a cubic differential (that does not vanish identically and) that is conformally holomorphic.
+Therefore, we call a spacelike minimal Lagrangian connection with area $-2\pi\chi(\Sigma)$ \textit{area minimising}.
+We obtain: \begin{thm} Let $\Sigma$ be a compact oriented surface with $\chi(\Sigma)<0$.
+Then we have: \begin{itemize} \item[(i)] there exists a one-to-one correspondence between area minimising Lagrangian connections on $T\Sigma$ and pairs $([g],\beta)$ consisting of a conformal structure $[g]$ and a closed $1$-form $\beta$ on $\Sigma$; \item[(ii)] there exists a one-to-one correspondence between non-area minimising minimal Lagrang\-ian connections on $T\Sigma$ and pairs $([g],C)$ consisting of a conformal structure $[g]$ and a non-trivial cubic differential $C$ on $\Sigma$ that satisfies $\ov{\partial} C=\left(\beta-\i\star_g \beta\right)\otimes C$ for some closed $1$-form $\beta$. \end{itemize} \end{thm} Using the classification of properly convex projective structures by Loftin \cite{MR1828223} and Labourie~\cite{MR2402597}, it follows that every properly convex projective structure on $\Sigma$ arises from a unique spacelike minimal Lagrangian connection, paralleling the result of Hildebrand.

-Naturally, given our results and the results of Labourie, Loftin, one would expect that on a compact surface $\Sigma$ of negative Euler characteristic there is a one-to-one correspondence between what one might call `\textit{generalised properly convex projective structures}' and pairs $(J,C)$ consisting of a complex structure $J$ and a cubic differential $C$ that is merely conformally holomorphic with respect to $J$.
-This will be investigated elsewhere.

-As a by-product, we obtain an identity which may be of independent interest.
-Denoting by $\mathfrak{P}(\Sigma)$ the space of projective structures on a compact oriented Riemann surface $(\Sigma,[g])$, we show that